 - How frequently do they abandon their cart?

 Effective, data-informed behavioral segmentation has been made possible by the development of artificial intelligence.
 Powerful AI marketing analysis platforms can help deliver fast and accurate behavioral market segmentation.
 An all-in-one platform could, for example, collect behavioral data, create segment-based behavior graphics and help deliver tailored content reports for each consumer segment.

 Benefits of behavioral segmentation

 - Better targeting accuracy: You’ll be able to take advantage of different behaviors, and, knowing those, direct your marketing messages.
-For example, you would treat a new customer differently from an older, loyal customer, perhaps with attractive introductory offers rather than an invitation to join an exclusive VIP club.
+For example, newer customers may be attracted to great introductory offers, while long-standing loyal customers may enjoy benefits from loyalty programs like an invitation to join an exclusive VIP club.

-- More personal experiences: The days of blanket-bombing your email list with the same generic message are thankfully long gone.
-By identifying your audience’s needs, wants, concerns and the type of messages they notice, you can connect with each one personally, making relevant offers and suggestions that they are more likely to take up.
+- More personal experiences: The days of blanket-bombing your email marketing lists with the same generic message are thankfully long gone.
+By identifying your audience’s needs, wants, concerns, and the type of messages they notice, you can connect with each one personally, making relevant offers and suggestions they are more likely to accept.

 - Find higher customer engagement by filtering the interested from the uninterested: By separating the most engaged customers from the least, you can target your product or services at people who need or want them the most.

 - Trackable: You can track metrics within each segment, take action and improve results.

-- Increase brand loyalty: Customers who feel special will stick with the brand that makes them feel that way.
-Customer loyalty increases customer lifetime value, and hence revenue for your business.
+- Increase customer loyalty: Customers who feel special will stick with the brand that makes them feel that way.
+Customer loyalty increases customer lifetime value, which translates to greater revenue for your business.

 Types of behavioral segmentation